 CASE provides an affordable mediation scheme for the benefit of consumers.
 If mediation is successful, a binding settlement agreement can be reached and signed by both parties.
 If the contractor reneges and breaches the settlement terms, you will have a cause of action against the contractor.

 Be wary of acceding to mediation by certain trade associations.
 If these trade associations are dependent on their members for funding, their mediation panels have to be examined carefully to determine whether they are fair and unbiased.

 Lodging a claim with the Small Claims Tribunals

-You can lodge a claim at the Small Claims Tribunals (SCT) if the date of the cause of action was not more than a year ago and that you are claiming for a sum up to S$10,000 (or up to S$20,000 if the contractor consents to a SCT hearing).
+You can lodge a claim at the Small Claims Tribunals (SCT) if the date of the cause of action was not more than a year ago and that you are claiming for a sum up to S$20,000 (or up to S$30,000 if the contractor agrees to bring the claim to the SCT).

 The date of the cause of action refers to the date when the renovation contract was breached, or the date when renovation was to be completed but was delayed or completed in a defective manner, to name a few examples.

 If your claim exceeds the prescribed limit, you may want to consider lowering your claim amount.
 If you do so, you cannot claim for the remainder sum thereafter.